Level3-REST/site/doc/patterns/list/editable.md

 rel="http://level3.rest/patterns/list/editable#add-entry"
 ```

-List can use the Add Entry resource that can add an Entry to the List.
+Points to an Add Entry resource to add an entry to the list.

 ## Empty List Resource

 `Profile: <http://level3.rest/patterns/list/editable#empty-list-resource>`

-[Action](../../profiles/action.md) resource that empties the List.
+[Action](../../profiles/action.md) resource that empties the list.
+Triggering the action returns a `Location` pointing to the list.

 ### empties-list